 Fig. 2 depicts our network structure.
 We construct the model as a Siamese encoder-decoder structure that can efficiently handle four inputs and produce a sharp mask output.
 The network consists of two encoders with shared parameters, a global convolution block, and a decoder.
 The network is designed to be fully convolutional, which can handle arbitrary input size and generate sharp output masks.
 Siamese encoder.
 The encoder takes a pair of RGB images, each with a mask map, as an input.
 The encoder includes a reference and a target stream, and the filter weights are shared between the streams.
-Inputs to the reference stream include a reference image which is usually the first frame of the video, and the groundtruth mask.
+Inputs to the reference stream include a reference which is usually the first frame of include a reference image which is usually the first frame of the video, and the groundtruth mask.
 For the target stream, a target (current) image and a guidance mask corresponding to the previous frame are provided.
 We concatenate the image frame and the mask along the channel axis, then feed it into the encoder.
 The parameter-shared encoders map the two stream data into the same feature space.